fisadev/tota/README.rst

 Example of a valid result: ``return "attack", (10, 2)``

+The create function should be a simple function with no parameters, which **returns** the hero function.

+Finally, ``AUTHOR`` should be a string with your name or nick.

 This is an example of a very, very basic hero who only throws fireballs at
 himself: